mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/baselanguage.md

 !!! warning "I have written a function with base language code but doesn't return anything when called"
-    Base Language allows implicit returns that means that the last statement is automatically returned.
+    Base Language allows implicit returns.
+The last statement is automatically returned.
 There are some places where implicit returns are not support such as when return a new ListScope class.
 Make sure to add a return statement in such places.